PinJui/CS_T0828_HW2/README.md

 #### Step 1: Dataset preprocessing

-Here I use the file **xxx** to generate the annotation file in pascal VOC xml format.
+Use the file **to_xml file** to generate the annotation file in pascal VOC xml format.

 Then reorganize the dataset as follow
 ```